Day-by-Day / March 5, 1806

 Youngs River Falls

-Fort Clatsop, OR Hunters report that the elk have vacated the area.
-The captains conceive a plan to leave Fort Clatsop early should they run out of provisions.
-Hunters find a large waterfall, today’s Youngs River Falls.
+At Fort Clatsop, hunters find a large waterfall—today’s Youngs River Falls, and Clatsop traders bring some fish.
+Hunters report that the elk have vacated the area, and the captains come up with a plan to leave Fort Clatsop early should they run out of provisions.

 Clatsop Traders